danieltuzes/collection/dashboarding/calc/README.md

 |   3   | 0.8892 | 0.21222 |
 |   4   | 0.2321 |  0.21   |

-The return values are printed into a csv file and offered the user to download.
+The input values are put into a pandas table structure, the function is evaluated on the columns and the result is appended to the table.
+The first few lines of this table are shown to the user, and the full table is offered for download.

 ## How the code works